deepanshs/csdmpy/docs/examples/multiple_datasets/eagle_nebula.rst

 .. tip::

-    A script to plot an intensity plot.
+    A script for an intensity plot.

     .. doctest::